Battle of the Bulge

 The Germans committed over 410,000 men, just over 1,400 tanks and armored fighting vehicles, 2,600 artillery pieces, and over 1,000 combat aircraft.
 Between 63,000 and 104,000 of these men were killed, missing, wounded in action, or captured.
 The battle severely depleted Germany's armored forces, which remained largely unreplaced throughout the remainder of the war.
 German Luftwaffe personnel, and later also Luftwaffe aircraft (in the concluding stages of the engagement) also sustained heavy losses.
 In the wake of the defeat, many experienced German units were effectively out of men and equipment, and the survivors retreated to the Siegfried Line.

 Allied forces eventually came to more than 700,000 men; from these there were from 77,000 to more than 83,000 casualties, including at least 8,600 killed.
 The "Bulge" was the largest and bloodiest single battle fought by the United States in World War II.
-It was one of the most important battles of the war, as it marked the last major offensive attempted by the Axis powers on the Western front.
-After this defeat, Nazi forces could only retreat for the remainder of the war.
+It was one of the most important battles of the war, as it marked the last major offensive attempted by the Axis powers on the Western Front.
+After this defeat, Nazi forces would only retreat for the remainder of the war.